azri0432/Banking_Customer_Churn/README.md

 * Implement exit surveys to uncover key drivers behind churn.
 ### 2. Churn rate by Product Holding
 * Customers holding 2 products recorded the lowest churn rate, while those with 4 products showed the highest.
-* Holding 4 products may feel overwhelming, especially if the products are poorly integrated or not aligned with customer needs.
+* Holding 4 products may create complexity or dissatisfaction if not integrated effectively.
 * Higher service fees, lack of personalization, and unmet expectations (e.g., no added rewards despite multiple products) may contribute to dissatisfaction.
 * In contrast, 2-product customers likely made intentional choices, leading to stronger engagement without the burden of complexity.
 * This “sweet spot” offers enough value to encourage loyalty without overwhelming the customer.